 As you age, the way your senses (hearing, vision, taste, smell, touch) give you information about the world changes.
-Your senses become less sharp and you may have trouble telling apart details.
+Your senses become less sharp, and this can make it harder for you to notice details.

 Your senses receive information from your environment.
 This information can be in the form of sound, light, smells, tastes, and touch.
-This information is converted to nerve signals and carried to the brain.
-There, it is turned into a meaningful sensation.
+Sensory information is converted into nerve signals that are carried to the brain.
+There, the signals are turned into meaningful sensations.

 A certain amount of stimulation is required before you become aware of a sensation.
-This minimum level is called the threshold.
-Aging increases this threshold.
-So the amount of stimulation needed for you to be aware of the sensation becomes greater.
+This minimum level of sensation is called the threshold.
+Aging raises this threshold.
+You need more stimulation to be aware of the sensation.

 As you age, structures inside the ear start to change and their functions decline.
 Your ability to pick up sounds decreases.
 You may also have problems maintaining your balance as you sit, stand, and walk.

 Vision occurs when light is processed by your eye and interpreted by your brain.
 Light passes through the transparent eye surface (cornea).
-It continues through the pupil.
-This is the opening to the inside of the eye.
+It continues through the pupil, the opening to the inside of the eye.
 The pupil becomes larger or smaller to control the amount of light that enters the eye.
-The colored portion of the eye is called the iris.
-It is a muscle that controls the pupil size.
+The colored part of the eye is called the iris.
+It is a muscle that controls pupil size.
 After light passes through your pupil, it reaches the lens.
 The lens focuses light on your retina (the back of the eye).
-The retina converts light energy into a nerve signal that is carried by the optic nerve to the brain where it is interpreted.
+The retina converts light energy into a nerve signal that the optic nerve carries to the brain, where it is interpreted.

-As you age, it gets harder to tell apart blues and greens than it is to tell apart reds and yellows.
+As you age, it gets harder to tell blues from greens than it is to tell reds from yellows.
 Using warm contrasting colors (yellow, orange, and red) in your home can improve your ability to see.
 Keeping a red light on in darkened rooms, such as the hallway or bathroom, makes it easier to see than using a regular night light.

-Reduced peripheral vision is common in older persons.
-This can limit activity and ability to interact with others.
-You may not communicate even with persons sitting next to you because you cannot see them well.
+Reduced peripheral vision (side vision) is common in older people.
+This can limit your activity and ability to interact with others.
+It may be hard to communicate with people sitting next to you because you cannot see them well.
 Driving can become dangerous.

-Weakened eye muscles may not allow you to move your eyes in all directions.
-Looking upward may be limited.
+Weakened eye muscles may prevent you from moving your eyes in all directions.
+It may be hard to look upward.
 The area in which objects can be seen (visual field) gets smaller.

 If you are having vision problems, discuss your symptoms with your health care provider.

 The senses of taste and smell work together.
-Most tastes come from odors.
+Most tastes are linked with odors.
 The sense of smell begins at the nerve endings high in the lining of the nose.

-Sense of smell can diminish, especially after age 70.
-This may be related to loss of nerve endings in the nose and to less mucus being produced in the nose.
-Mucus helps odors stay long enough to be detected by the nerve endings.
+Your sense of smell can also diminish, especially after age 70.
+This may be related to a loss of nerve endings and less mucus production in the nose.
+Mucus helps odors stay in the nose long enough to be detected by the nerve endings.
 It also helps clear odors from the nerve endings.

 Certain things can speed up the loss of taste and smell.
 These include diseases, smoking, and exposure to harmful particles in the air.

 Decreased taste and smell can lessen your interest and enjoyment in eating.
-Risk of danger is increased because a person cannot smell odors such as natural gas or even smoke from a fire just starting.
+You may not be able to sense certain dangers if you cannot smell odors such as natural gas or smoke from a fire.

-- To ensure your safety, look into buying products such as a gas detector that gives off alarms you can see and hear.
+- Buy safety products, such as a gas detector that sounds an alarm you can hear.

-The sense of touch also includes being aware of pain, temperature, pressure, vibration, and body position.
+The sense of touch makes you aware of pain, temperature, pressure, vibration, and body position.
 Skin, muscles, tendons, joints, and internal organs have nerve endings (receptors) that detect these sensations.
 Some receptors give the brain information about the position and condition of internal organs.
 Though you may not be aware of this information, it helps to identify changes (for example, the pain of appendicitis).

 Your brain interprets the type and amount of touch sensation.
 It also interprets the sensation as pleasant (such as being comfortably warm), unpleasant (such as being very hot), or neutral (such as being aware that you are touching something).

-With aging, you may have reduced or changed sensations.
-These changes can be related to decreased blood flow to the nerve endings or to the spinal cord or brain.
-The spinal cord transmits nerve signals and the brain interprets the signals.
+With aging, sensations may be reduced or changed.
+These changes can occur because of decreased blood flow to the nerve endings or to the spinal cord or brain.
+The spinal cord transmits nerve signals and the brain interprets these signals.